Cr0l3y/comparison_distribution_charts/README.md

 General Summary part 1: we used column and bar charts, processed and previously selected the data of interest to build a visualization, customized the title, axes, labels and color palette.

+**Data Grouping**

+Stacked charts will now be introduced, with bars and columns, and another categorical variable, "region", will be added, because we want to divide the value passed by the column into categories.
+We sometimes have the northeast region with the year 2019 in the year column, however, with different values ​​for each of the sales, so we will need to aggregate the data.
+Instead of using groupby(), "Cross Table" will be used.
+A cross table basically aggregates values ​​that are related to each other.
+So, we want to relate two different types of columns, taking the values ​​from the columns.
+After creating a stacked chart with the "stacked" function, its formatting was done by resetting the Xlabel and Ylabel axes, and changing the parameters such as its size, color and resolution.
+Now the years in our chart are in the horizontal format of the chart and no longer in the vertical format, which improves the visualization.
+Then remove the ticks from the x and y axes, to ensure their removal.

+    General Summary Part 2: Stacked column charts were created, which are useful for comparing sales data by year and region.
+From a copy of the sales data, where we selected the columns of interest: order_date, sales and region.
+    We removed the order_date column, keeping only the relevant information.
+We used cross tables to aggregate sales by year and region and generated the stacked column chart.

 ---
 ---